How to address barriers to clinical trial patient recruitment [update]

 Myth: There’s a good chance a patient will get a placebo

-Suggested Message: While yes, some studies do use placebos, for studies in life-threatening or serious conditions, a placebo would never be used.
+Suggested Message: While yes, some studies do use placebos, for studies in life-threatening or serious conditions, a placebo would rarely be used.
 For example, in cancer trials, the control arm is most often current standard of care.
 Other trials may measure the effectiveness of an existing treatment against a potential new one.
 Some trials may also have a placebo phase of a trial, but offer the treatment to all patients later on, or switch participants in the placebo and active arms of the trial.

 Often, patients don’t take part in clinical trials for logistical reasons.
 If a trial is not convenient — if it requires too many visits, or too much record-keeping, or if the site is too far away, for example — the benefits are unlikely to outweigh the inconvenience for patients.
 Patients are also unlikely to enroll in a trial that asks too much of them physically.
 In an upcoming whitepaper that dives even deeper into our 4,000-person survey, we’ll touch on how these logistical issues are different based on a patient’s experiences.
 For example, socioeconomic factors like education and income impact what’s most important from a logistical perspective.